 Move items from the shopping cart to a saved list.

 Printing URLs (aka links) in books is a risky venture.
 Websites can be shutdown meaning the links are no longer valid.
 TitleLeaf addresses the situation by storing this bibliographic information in it's database.
-The application regularly validates the links.
-As a result, you don't need to manually do so; you simply search the database for broken links.
+In addition, it even validates the links on a regular basis.

 Errors inevitably occur.
 Provide a common interface for customers and employees to submit and track errata.
 Having a central repository eases the process of reprinting.